Turkitutu/cheesy.js/docs/ByteArray.md

 >
 ### <a id=readbytes></a>ByteArray.readBytes(bytes, offset, length)

->Reads the number of data bytes, specified by the length parameter, from the byte stream
+>Reads the number of data bytes, specified by the length parameter, from the byte stream.
 >
 >**Parameters :**
 >| Parameter | Type |